slimsloth/Algorithms-Primms/README.md

 - [x] Implement Exercises 6-3 (b) and 6-3 (c) Set the graph to be undirected, and insert undirected edges.
 - [x] Once the graph is constructed, traverse the data structure and print out each vertex, edge, and weight.
 #### 3. Implementing the Prim-Jarnik algorithm
-- [ ] implement the Prim-Jarnik algorithm as a function on NGraph::Graph objects and weight matrices.
+- [x] implement the Prim-Jarnik algorithm as a function on NGraph::Graph objects and weight matrices.
 Output each edge in the minimum spanning tree and its total weight.
 ## Relevant Files:
+header.h - the main header file
+main.cpp - the main test driver code for both exercises. functions.cpp - prims() and printGraph() are implemented in this file ngraph.hpp - for ngraph library set_ops.hpp - for ngraph operations
+/output/ - directory for storing output text files.